 - Have won major Canadian federal, provincial, and university-based scholarships or fellowships.

 - Have been hired by their host UN agencies, other UN organizations, pursued careers in Canada at the federal, provincial or municipal levels as well as within civil society organizations and the private sector.

 - NB: We also encourage prospective participants and other interested parties to visit the blog we maintain about our JPCs in the field and the types of work they are doing and the very real contributions they are making.

-UNA-Canada has nearly two decades of proven results.
-Our monitoring and evaluation metrics show that 98% of our alumni have found meaningful employment in their field of expertise within six month of completing UNA-Canada’s IDDIP.
+UNA-Canada has over two decades of proven results.
+Our monitoring and evaluation metrics show that 92% of our alumni have found meaningful employment in their field of expertise within six month of completing UNA-Canada’s IDDIP.
 UNA-Canada has been a leader in monitoring and evaluation, valuing the power of measuring success to ongoing programme improvement.
 The IDDIP has maintained detailed metrics on the continued success of our graduates.
 Our results speak for themselves as UNA-Canada’s IDDIP has proven to bridge talented young Canadians to meaningful employment.